-Proposed Resolution: Accept.
-Add the proposed sentence.
+Proposed Resolution: Revised.
+Add “Similarly,

+a subset of the VHT features is available for use between two VHT STAs that have established mesh peering.”

 The MBSS support was overlooked.
-There is no problem adding the proposed ststement.
+There is no problem adding the revised ststement.
 It is copied for Clause 4.3.10 for HT Stations.
-However it may raise additional comments similar to the comment related to IBSS.